Home Before Morning: Summary

-The book contrasts the carefree "all American girl" who is ready to take on the world in service to her country with the Vietnam War veteran who struggles to re-integrate into an America that seems to have continued on without her.
+The book contrasts the carefree "all-American girl" who is ready to take on the world in service to her country with the Vietnam War veteran who struggles to reintegrate into an America that seems to have continued on without her.
 The first few chapters accompany Van Devanter in her journey to choosing nursing as a career and attending a clinically intensive program called Mercy Hospital School of Nursing.
-With great pride, she and her best friend enrolled in the US army to use their nursing skills in service of their country.
+With great pride, her best friend and she enrolled in the United States Army to use their nursing skills in service of their country.
 Over her year-long service in Vietnam, Van Devanter's perception of the war shifted from a noble fight in the name of democracy and freedom to a senseless massacre of young soldiers and an invasion into the lives of Vietnamese people.
 Van Devanter was stationed at the 71st Evacuation Hospital (71st Evac) in Pleiku, Vietnam, "an area of heavy combat and the casualties were supposedly unending".
 She uses the letters exchanged with her family back home to tangibly capture the emotional toll of the war throughout her year-long tour in Vietnam.
 The majority of the memoir investigates Van Devanter's experience as a healthcare professional at one of the highest-casualty bases in the Vietnam War, detailing the carnage of war and the surgical work required to treat the injured soldiers.
 The final chapters close with a difficult transition back into American life marked by personal and professional barriers to living the normal life she had once dreamed about as a child.

 Themes

 The traditional military view of nurses understood their role as affectionate caregivers who exemplify stereotypical feminine roles.
 Through her book, Van Devanter revealed another narrative about nurses and women who served in Vietnam, one that presented them as imperfect yet resilient, heroic, and courageous.
-Home Before Morning argues that only a select few return from war triumphant and victorious while the vast majority either return broken and scarred or do not return at all.
+Home Before Morning argues that only a select few return from war triumphant and victorious, while the vast majority either return broken and scarred or do not return at all.

 Van Devanter dedicated her memoir to "all of the unknown women who served forgotten in their wars".

 TV series adaptation - China Beach

-In 1988, Home Before Morning was adapted into a television series called China Beach, which follows Van Devanter's experience as a nurse at an emergency hospital during the Vietnam War.
-The show ran for four seasons before being canceled in 1991.
+In 1988, Home Before Morning was adapted into a television series called China Beach, based on Van Devanter's experience as a nurse at an emergency hospital during the Vietnam War.
+The show ran for four seasons on the ABC network before being canceled in 1991.

-The show's character Nurse Colleen McMurphy roughly follows Van Devanter's experiences as a nurse in Vietnam.
-The book takes the reader from Van Devanter's wish to serve her country through the adventure she thought her deployment to Vietnam would be, her culture shock upon returning to "the States", and her struggles with PTSD.
+The show's character Nurse Colleen McMurphy, played by Dana Delany, roughly follows Van Devanter's experiences as a nurse in Vietnam.
+The book takes the reader from Van Devanter's wish to serve her country through the adventure she thought her deployment to Vietnam would be, her culture shock upon returning to the US, and her struggles with PTSD.
 The show was cancelled before it could fully address McMurphy's PTSD issues.
 Van Devanter died in 2002.